 Joining an Organized Group Tour

 This is also a good option for some people who want to be catered to, do not want the responsibility of deciding “what’s next,” and in general, those who are first time visitors that want to experience a good part of Nicaragua in a stress-free manner.
 The obvious downside is that you are part of a group and that means that if the group is leaving town at 8 am from the hotel lobby, you need to be on-board with that whole program.
 This can be a good thing though, don’t get me wrong.
-Miranda and I wanted to take a trip to Ometepe and a local Managua tour company had the transport, two days tour, one night lodging, with all the little fees included for $60 and I was totally up for doing it.
+I wanted to take a trip to Ometepe and a local Managua tour company had the transport, two days tour, one night lodging, with all the little fees included for $60 and I was totally up for doing it.
 I would like to see quite a bit of Ometepe, and it really is not worthwhile driving, putting the truck on the ferry, and driving around over there, plus I don’t know the island but want to try different adventures during our travels there.
 What better way than to take an organized group tour!
 Get to know the island and not worry about the hassles.

 Link to Nicaraguan Bus Schedules

 Bus Schedules for Nicaragua